Olympics construction worker dies as Tokyo swelters, heatstroke suspected

 Tokyo is hosting the Olympics for the second time, with the Games running from July 24 to Aug.
 9.

-Reporting by Elaine Lies; Editing by Paul Tait and Michael Perry
+Reporting by Elaine Lies and Jack Tarrant; additional reporting by Maika Jones; Editing by Paul Tait and Michael Perry and Christian Radnedge